josecarlosphp/reader/README.md

 # reader
-Classes for read from different sources, mainly files.
+PHP classes for read from different sources, mainly files.